 Who is Divine Mercy?
 Jesus the Son of God is the Divine Mercy, the King of Mercy.
 From Creation to Redemption we see His abounding merciful love and faithfulness to His people.
 In the course of history, people have continuously entrusted themselves, when either stricken with misfortune or when they became aware of their sins, to God's ocean of mercy.
 Recognizing our human weaknesses and sins, Jesus is always ready to pour out His mercy upon us, for He is Love and Mercy itself.
 All He wants is that we ask for His mercy and to trust Him.

 Why are we building?
-The mission project began in 2012 with a call by the Lord to "Build Me a Shrine!" and another unfolding event -- that came both as a surprise and a confirmation -- about the purchase of the 3.25 parcel of land in Encinitas.
+The mission project began in 2012 with a call by the Lord to "Build Me a Shrine!" and another event that was unfolding at the same time and served as a confirmation: the purchase of the 3.25 parcel of land in Encinitas by another individual who had acted on the same prompting.
 Encinitas, which means "little holm oaks" in Spanish, is a city within the County of San Diego, in Southern California.
 The full narrative is published in the first two editions of the Mercy in Action newsletter published by the Divine Mercy Hills Foundation of Southern California (DMHFSC).
-Located in the Western United States, San Diego County is ideally located for a suitable shrine to serve as the gateway to the Pacific Rim, Central and South America.
+Located in the Western United States, San Diego County is ideally located for a suitable shrine to serve as the gateway to the countries and cultures of the Pacific Rim, North, Central and South America.

 How long will it take to build the Shrine?
 The project will be completed in phases over a 5-year period.
 Our Milestones chart shows the work that has already been done and the challenges ahead of us primarily how to raise the capital to build improvements.